JAForbes/blog/posts/node-scripting-tips.md

 You'll notice I need to call `.promise()` to get AWS to use promises.
 I don't even know if that's still required, it's a wart, it's annoying but I'm deliberately embracing that instead of getting distracted.

 The next thing is authentication.
 Best practices dictates passing in environment variables and letting the aws-sdk detect how to connect to their services from there.
 That way you're able to reuse that script in different environments.
 Again, this is a distraction, connect any way you can.
-You can even hard code credentials because we're in a gitignored directory, but I'd recommend against doing that, aws profile's are great.
+You can even hard code credentials (don't though) because we're in a gitignored directory.
+I'm personally a fan of using aws profiles.

 You'll also notice I've got a `main` function.
-You might think that's so I can use async-await, and while that is true, top level await isn't standard yet, that's actually not why I'm doing that.
+You might think that's so I can use async-await, and while that is true (top level await isn't generally available at the time of writing), that's actually not why I'm doing that.
 I've written *a lot* of scripts, and they very commonly turn into cli's, with options, and it's really helpful to be able to validate inputs before actually executing the main operation.
-So including that main operation in a function makes that really easy.
+So including that main operation in a function makes it really easy to control exeuction optionally later.

-Another advantage is, you can export your main function and allow some other module to call that function at a time of their convenience.
-I think generally, even for scripts, having side effects at the top level is a bad idea.
+Another advantage: you can export your main function and allow some other module to call that function at a time of their convenience.

+But generally, even for scripts, having side effects at the top level leads to issues.

-You'll also notice, we're calling listBuckets, but I don't need to list buckets.
+You'll also notice, we're calling `listBuckets`, but I don't need to list buckets.
 That's just a safe operation to test my connection.
 One trick I have for keeping productive is to not write too much code before testing, especially testing integration.
-So just knowing I'm connected before I do anything else is pivotal.
+So just knowing I'm connected before I do anything else is _pivotal_.

+---

-I run it like so `node output/papertrail-logs`
+We run it like so `node output/papertrail-logs`

-And I get output printed to the screen, that shows my request worked.
-Great thing is, I can see my bucket is there `papertrail-harth` I'm going to make that a variable and try listing the prefixes at the top level next.
+The output printed to the screen shows the request worked.
+Great thing is, we can see the bucket is there.
+I'm going to make that a variable and try listing the prefixes at the top level of the bucket as a safe next step.

 ```js
 const AWS = require('aws-sdk')